 The course wasn’t crowded, but there were several groups making the most of the fading daylight.
 One of them appeared over the rise in the 9th fairway.
 They walked toward the green, which sits by the restaurant patio.
 It was a man and his four children.
 The little ones skittered about with kids’ clubs, smacking wiffle balls.

 On the table in front of me was the 1959 report by the Sports Advisory Committee.
-Earlier, Keith Brown had excitedly made a copy for me.
+Earlier, Keith Brown had insisted on making a copy for me.
 I began to see why.
-This document wasn’t just about the money-making potential of the Soule property.
-It was about the less quantifiable value of community golf.
+This document wasn’t just about the money-making potential of the Soule property; it was about the more abstract value of community golf.
 “Young or old, man, woman or child; all can find good, clean, healthful enjoyment and recreation on a golf course.”